saif58475/saif58475/README.md

-- 👋 Hi, I’m @saif58475
+- 👋 Hi, I’m Seif Elfaggal
-- 👀 I’m interested in ...fullstack development
+- 👀 I’m interested in ...fullstack development using Angular & DotNet Core frameworks
-- 🌱 I’m currently learning ...client side & server side concepts
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently working in Qudra Technology for software developments, it is a saudia arabia company working in governmental projects
 - 📫 How to reach me ...by this account https://www.facebook.com/saifo.karyoki/ or by my whatsapp 00201033884919

 <!---